pykale/pykale/examples/fewshot_protonet/README.md

 This demo implements [Prototypical Networks for Few-shot Learning](https://github.com/jakesnell/prototypical-networks) within the `PyKale` framework.

-ProtoNet is for few-shot learning under $N$-Way $K$-Shot settings:
+ProtoNet is for few-shot learning problems under $N$-Way $K$-Shot settings:

-$N$-way: It means the number of classes or categories in one iteration in evaluation.
+$N$-way: It represents the number of classes or categories in one iteration in evaluation.
 For instance, in a 5-way scenario, data from five classes is fed into the model in an iteration in evaluation.

 $K$-shot: This is the number of support samples (referred to as "shots") from each class in both training and evaluation.
 A 1-shot learning task indicates only one support sample per class, while a 3-shot task has three support samples per class.